GamesCreed

 After a very long thirteen years, we had to wait for Alan Wake 2, and ironically, the exact number of years after the events of the predecessor is set.
 That’s a hefty time to wait for such a game.
 Furthermore, with the predecessor amassing mostly favourable reviews and years of requests from fans, you’d think we’d have the sequel arrive sooner.
 Thankfully, there’s no longer a need to wait, and Remedy Entertainment has finally granted our wishes.
 Therefore, exciting times lie ahead.

-But in Alan Wake 2, you’ll also be taking on the role of accomplished special FBI agent Saga Anderson – who built a fine reputation for solving cases that were construed as impossible.
-She has undertaken a new case on a series of ritualistic murders in the of Bright Falls and poses a devastating threat to the small town.
+But in Alan Wake 2, you’ll also be taking on the role of accomplished special FBI agent Saga Anderson, who built a fine reputation for solving cases that were construed as impossible.
+She has undertaken a new case on a series of ritualistic murders in Bright Falls and poses a devastating threat to the small town.

 Alan Wake 2, Review, Screenshot, GamesCreed

-Meanwhile, Alan Wake has been imprisoned in an obscure nightmare and is writing a dark horror story in order to finally escape it.
-See, now both Alan Wake and Saga Anderson are both playable protagonists who are on two journeys, and you’re to guide them as you explore two horrifying worlds.
-And because you can play as two characters, you can decide in any order which story can be played.
+Meanwhile, Alan Wake has been imprisoned in an obscure nightmare and is writing a dark horror story to finally escape it.
+See, now both Alan Wake and Saga Anderson are playable protagonists who are on two journeys, and you’re to guide them as you explore two horrifying worlds.
+And because you can play as two characters, you can decide in any order which story to play.

-It’s also worth mentioning the top-notch photorealistic character and environmental designs, as well as Alan Wake giving off John Wick vibes with the full beard and long dark hair and clothes.
+It’s also worth mentioning the top-notch photorealistic character and environmental designs, as well as Alan Wake giving off John Wick vibes with the full beard, long dark hair, and clothes.
 Moreover, you’ll see some of the best facial and bodily animations that include real-life expressions, emotions, and movement.
 The small town of Bright Fall is stunning to look at during the day, but when it gets to nighttime, that’s when things get ugly, as in, it’s really ugly.

 Furthermore, Alan Wake 2’s environmental audio design is one of the best, if not the best, in a video game.
 Seriously, play with your headset on, and let’s say, for example, you’re in unsettling situations; you’ll be hearing the likes of winds, voices, screams from afar, rattling, whistling, snarling, groans, and elevating music to have you feeling uneasy and constantly fearing what surprises await you.
 Overall, it delivers the sensations you’ve never had, even in your worst nightmares.